mananthavelu/alg-and-ds/README.md

 # alg-and-ds
-Test repository whicha are used for testing new functions and classes.
+Test repository which is used for testing new functions and classes.